SishwaThoka/Webdesign_Final_Project_16/README.md

     > git pull
     > git checkout <your_branch>
     > git merge main
-    This is equal to running  > git pull origin main

 4. Always push commits(with relevant description) to your remote branch, before merging with main.
+If on collaborator branch, simply run:
+    > git pull origin main
+    > git commit -m "<yourCommitMessageHere>"
+    > git push

 # To start the frontend project, run